-Holding a formal meeting with parents and the school's point of contact in the School Attendance Support Team.
+Whether support is available in this case: It not, for example a holiday in term time, a penalty notice should be issued, whilst also having considerations to the other conditions detailed in this section of the policy.

-- Working with the LA to put a parenting contract or an education supervision order in place. - Engaging children's social care where there are safeguarding concerns.
+- Whether a penalty notice is the best available tool to improve attendance and change parental behaviour, or if further support or other legal intervention is more appropriate. - Whether issuing a penalty notice in this case is appropriate after considering any obligations under the Equality Act 2010, such as if the pupil has a disability. - ➤ Holding a formal meeting with parents and the school's point of contact in the School Attendance Support Team. - Working with the LA to put a parenting contract or an education supervision order in place. - Engaging children's social care where there are safeguarding concerns.

-Where the above measures are not effective, the headteacher will issue a fixed penalty notice in line with the LA's code of conduct.
+Where the above measures are not effective, the headteacher will issue a notice to improve as a final opportunity for parents to engage in support and improve attendance before a penalty notice is considered.